 Step 2: Turn Off Power

 Switch off the circuit breaker serving the vent fan.
 Flip the wall switch to On to confirm that the power is off.
 Remove the grille and pull out the plug that supplies power for the motor.
 Insert a circuit tester into the plug receptacle to reconfirm that the power is off.

-Loosen the fasteners that hold the fan/motor unit to the housing.
-Some prying with a screwdriver might be necessary to remove the unit.
+Loosen the fasteners that hold the fan/light unit to the housing.
+Some prying with a screwdriver or hammer might be necessary to remove the unit.

 Connect the wires to the new fan unit, beginning with the ground (a green-insulated or copper wire).
 Join white to white and black to black.
 Hold the wires side by side and twist on a wire nut.
 Wrap the wire nut with electrical tape, overlapping the bottom of the nut and the wires.
 Push the wires into the junction box and attach the cover.

 Slide the unit into the ceiling cavity.
 Snap on the vent pipe adapter.
 Attach the housing and fasten it to a joist using 1-inch general purpose screws.
 You might need to drill holes in the housing for the screws.
 Close and fasten the cover of the wiring junction box.
 Insert the fan/motor into the housing and tighten the fasteners.
 Plug unit into receptacle on the housing junction box.
 Switch on the power at the breaker box and test the fan.
 Attach the new fan grille.

 - Work from an attic if you can.
 Lay a piece of plywood across the joists as a work platform.

 - Make an S-shape hook from a wire coat hanger to hold the fan housing as you work.

 - For safety's sake, wear protective goggles to defend your eyes from dust and debris, and gloves to avoid the sharp metal parts of a fan unit.